pablobarbera/quant3materials/README.md

-Recitation Materials: Quantitative Methods for Political Science 3
+Quantitative Methods for Political Science 3
 ===============

+# Recitation Materials

 This repository contains some of the materials that I prepared for the recitation of Quant 3, a PhD-level class in the Politics Department at New York University.